Buick Verano Insurance Rates

 Enter your zip code below to view companies based on your location that have cheap auto insurance rates.

-The chart below illustrates estimated Buick Verano insurance rates for different risk profiles and scenarios.
+The chart below breaks down estimated Buick Verano insurance rates for different risk profiles and scenarios.

-- Using low $100 deductibles for comp and collision coverage will cost an extra $226 a year
+- Selecting more expensive low deductibles for comp and collision coverage will increase the cost to $1,364

-- High-risk insureds who are prone to accidents and violations could pay upwards of $2,456 or more
+- High-risk insureds with serious driving violations could pay upwards of $2,456 or more

-- The price for full coverage for a teen driver may cost $4,464 each year
+- An auto insurance policy for full coverage for a teen driver with full coverage may cost $4,464 each year

-Insurance prices for a Buick Verano are also quite variable based on your driving record, the model year and trim level, and policy deductibles and limits.
+Insurance prices for a Buick Verano also have a wide range based on your driving characteristics, the model of your Verano, and policy deductibles and limits.

-Older drivers with no violations or accidents and high deductibles could pay as little as $1,100 annually on average for full coverage.
-Prices are much higher for teenage drivers, where even good drivers should be prepared to pay upwards of $4,400 a year.
+An older driver with a clean driving record and high deductibles could pay as little as $1,100 annually on average, or $92 per month, for full coverage.
+Prices are much higher for drivers in their teens, where even good drivers can expect to pay upwards of $4,400 a year.
 View Rates by Age

-The state you live in plays a big part in determining prices for Buick Verano insurance rates.
-A good driver about age 40 could pay as low as $750 a year in states like Vermont, Wisconsin, and North Carolina, or be forced to pay as much as $1,540 on average in Michigan, New York, and Florida.
+Where you choose to live plays a big part in determining prices for Buick Verano insurance rates.
+A good driver about age 40 could pay as low as $880 a year in states like Missouri, New Hampshire, and Vermont, or have to pay at least $1,630 on average in Michigan, New York, and Louisiana.

 State | Premium | Compared to U.S. Avg | Percent Difference |